sjmog/editab.le/readme.md

 When a user hovers over a project, they have the hover bar above with the option to go to the project homepage, to the CMS, or make edits.

 If the user chooses to make edits, they are shown all the files in the project.
 Clicking a file loads it for editing.
 Under each file is a list of the attributes it draws from <code>SiteContent</code>, which are drawn from the files containing <code>names</code> and <code>values</code> in the same S3 bucket as the edited uploaded files.
+The ERB is substituted back to HTML by Node, using the <code>names</code> and <code>values</code> arrays.
+(Or could the static page not just be fetched from the corresponding page on the Heroku-hosted site, and the element selectors submitted earlier used to mark up editable elements with a special class, and a data-editable-name attribute?)